31 March incident: Aftermath and legacy

 Delegation of the Ottoman Parliament to Sultan Abdul Hamid II.
 Left to right: Rear Admiral Arif Hikmet Pasha, Emanuel Karasu Efendi, Essad Pasha Toptani, Aram Efendi and Colonel Galip Bey (Pasiner), April 1909.

 The failure of the counter-coup allowed the Committee of Union and Progress to regain power and form a new government.
 As a result of this incident, the position of the Grand Vizier changed, with Ahmet Tevfik Pasha assuming the role.
 The constitution was restored for the third time (after earlier attempts in 1876 and 1908), and both parliamentary chambers convened to depose Abdul Hamid II.
 Four CUP members composed of one Armenian, one Jew and two Muslim Albanians went to inform the sultan of his dethronement, with Essad Pasha Toptani being the main messenger saying "the nation has deposed you".
 Some Muslims expressed dismay that non Muslims had informed the sultan of his deposition.
 Abdul Hamid was replaced by his younger brother, who took the name Mehmed V. The sultan directed his anger toward Essad Toptani, whom he considered a traitor due to his family's ties to royal patronage, such as his gains in privileges and key positions in the Ottoman government.
 Albanians involved in the counterrevolutionary movement were executed such as Halil Bey from Krajë which caused indignation among the conservative Muslims of Shkodër.

 Following the 31 March Incident, the CUP took measures to suppress the interests of ethnic minorities within Ottoman society.
 Societies advocating for minority rights, such as the Society of Arab Ottoman Brotherhood, were outlawed, and publications with radical Islamic rhetoric were prohibited.

 Under the multi-religious "balancing policies" of the CUP which aimed to achieve "Ottomanisation" by promoting Ottoman nationalism over ethnic or religious nationalism among the Empire's diverse subjects.
 These measures stirred some nationalist sentiments among non-Turkish populations, contributing to a national identity that resisted conservative Islam.

 Impact on international relations

 While Germany was perturbed with the deposition of their ally Abdul Hamid, the CUP eventually proved just as willing to stoke pan-Islamism.
 With military reforms bearing fruit in the army, German arms dealers reassessed the situation.
 Through the Turkologist Ernst Jäckh, financing for the Berlin-Baghdad railway resumed, and a large loan was procured for further modernization projects for arms and barracks.
 Kaiser Wilhelm II ultimately did not mind the fall of his friend Abdul Hamid and the entrenchment of the Young Turks.

 Memorial

-The Monument of Liberty (Abide-i Hürriyet) was erected in 1911 in Şişli district of Istanbul as a memorial to the 74 soldiers killed in action during this event.
+The Monument of Liberty (Abide-i Hürriyet) was erected in 1911 in Şişli district of Constantinople as a memorial to the 74 soldiers killed in action during this event.